abhradeepghosh/prewave-alert-matcher/README.md

 ## 📎 Commit Strategy

-<sub>📌 This project was committed in a single push for assignment clarity.
-In a production setting, the implementation would follow incremental commits and CI-based version control best practices.</sub>
+📌 This project was committed in a single push to suit the assignment purpose.
+In a real-world scenario, the implementation would follow incremental commits and CI-based version control best practices.

 ---